-The success of the Alpha Group is to a large degree attributed to its organisational structure.
-However, the increase in its size, the acquisition of the Ionian and Popular Bank and the rapid developments in the market have rendered necessary a restructuring of the Group's organisation and operations.
-The restructuring study has been realised in collaboration with the consulting firm McKinsey & Company.
-The administrative plan that has been adopted reflects current-day trends in the market and the size and sectors of the group's activities, and is designed to serve adequately in the future.
+The organisation structure of the Alpha Group has been one of the main contributors for its successful development in the past decade.
+However, the increase in its size, the acquisition of the Ionian and the rapid developments in the market have rendered necessary a restructuring of the Group's organisation and operations.
+The administrative plan that has been adopted reflects current-day trends in the market and the size and sectors of the Group's activities, and is designed to serve adequately in the future.